hackbg/fadroma/CONTRIBUTING.md

 When updating the base image (`FROM` line) in a Dockerfile (such as the base build Dockerfile, or the devnet Dockerfiles), make sure to preserve the registry URL prefix and SHA256 digest of the base image.
-GitHub Actions is liable to replace unpinned base images with its own versions for "optimization" purposes.
+In the spirit of reproducible builds, this prevents a hostile build environment from potentially replacing base images with its own versions for "optimization" purposes.